 12. Terrain- For Mom, for you

-Memorial Day is a holiday in the US which occurs on last Monday of May, which is the 27th this year.
+Memorial Day is a holiday in the US which occurs on the last Monday of May, which is the 30th this year.
 Many people go to cemeteries to honor all those who have died in military service.
 Many use this opportunity to do outdoor activities.

 Offers.com’s survey of over 1,000 consumers shows 36% of people plan on traveling this Memorial Day.
-That’s why, for email marketing, this holiday is a particularly good opportunity to promote travels in your emails.
-Create a well designed Memorial Day travel email to boost your profits.
+That’s why, for email marketing, this holiday is a particularly good opportunity to promote travel in your emails.
+Create a well-designed Memorial Day travel email to boost your profits.

 13. Brighton- Pretty Patriotic

 Not only the thematic colors, but Brighton used the headline ‘’Show your American spirit’’ in their Memorial Day email.
 Since Memorial Day is all about patriotism, you can use these colors and the design.
 Doesn’t matter which industry you are working in, you can’t go wrong with this.
 My advice is to be more creative and use GIFs to grab your subscribers attention, or try an interactive email because many will go with a patriotic design and you want to stand out so your subscribers remember your email.